The Miller's Tale: A Tom Verlaine Anthology

 The Miller's Tale: A Tom Verlaine Anthology is a 1996 double-CD compilation album compiled by rock historian Clinton Heylin.
 It chronicles Verlaine's solo career and his career with Television on one CD (including several obscurities) and an edited live performance from London in 1982 on the other CD.
 The title refers to Verlaine's birth surname.

 Track overview

 The first CD is an edited release of a 1982 concert in London featuring Jimmy Ripp on guitar, Jay Dee Daugherty on drums, Fred Smith on bass, and Tom Verlaine on vocals and guitar.
+Lene Lovich, who sang backup vocals, was mixed out of the recording due to rights issues.
 The performance is notable for an extended jam in "Always" that differs considerably from the recorded version.